Ahtna: Synonymy

-The name Ahtena, also written as Ahtna and Atnatana, translates as "ice people."
+The name Ahtena, also written as Ahtna and Atnatana, translates as 'ice people'.
 In some documentation the Ahtna have been called Copper Indians because of their ancestral homeland located in the basin of the Copper River and its tributaries in southeastern Alaska.
 The word for the Copper River in Ahtna is 'Atna' tuu" (tuu meaning water).
 Thus, "Ahtna" refers to the People of the 'Atna' River (i.e. The Copper River).
 The named Yellowknife has also been used in reference to the Ahtna's copper-colored knives; however, another tribe, the Yellowknives, are also referred to as Copper Indians.

 Language

 The Ahtna are an Athabaskan languages speaking tribe of the Subarctic cultural area, which classifies them as both Athabaskan and Subarctic Indians.
 Depending on the community's location along the Copper River, dialectal differences may occur.
 The Lower Ahtna (Ahtna'ht'aene) are near the river's mouth which opens into the Gulf of Alaska, the Middle Ahtna (Dan'ehwt'aene) are upriver a distance, and the Upper Ahtna (Tate'ahwt'aene) live on the upper parts of the river.
 The Tanaina people of the west are their closest linguistic relatives.
-About 80 Ahtnas are believed to still speak the language.
+About 80 Ahtnas are believed to still speak the Ahtna language.
 In 1990 a dictionary was published by university linguist James Kari, in order to preserve the language.
 Several years later, the Ahtna People themselves published a noun dictionary of their language (The Ahtna Noun Dictionary of Pronunciation Guide: Ahtna Heritage Foundation/Ahtna, Inc., 1998, 2011 Revised).